ucsb-cs48-s20/project-s0-t1-budget/docs/auth0-github-actions.md

 # Next step

-Return to [README.md](../README.md) and proceed with configurig for production on now.sh
+Return to [README.md](../README.md) and proceed with configuring for production on now.sh